 Not very big but an entire world to me.

 This is sacred ground.
-The AIS Indians lived here and if you are quiet enough you can feel them around you tending to the land, catching fish from a clean lagoon, living in Paradise.
+The AIS Indians lived here.
+If you are quiet enough you can feel them around you tending to the land, catching fish from a clean lagoon, living in Paradise.

 When I turn on to 707 on the corner of Savannah the world changes.
 We go back to old Florida.
-We have millions and people that live in trailers and everything in between.
+We have million dollar houses and people that live in trailers and everything in between.
 Our commonness is the love for this little parcel that is at the beginning of a peninsular on a peninsular.
 Everything changes when you get here.
-Even in the disaster we are at this is home.
+Even in the disaster.
+This is home.

 There are some places you can stop.
 This is my favorite.